Poolitzer/GoHangmanClient/README.md

 Lastly, thanks to [fir](https://www.twitch.tv/fir_) who originally had this idea.

 ## Contributing, Asking questions, feature suggestions, etc.
 Yes, please, that is the spirit of open source.
 Make an issue for anything!

+## License
 This project is licensed under the GNU General Public License v3.0.
 You may copy, distribute and modify the software provided that modifications are described and licensed for free under [GPL-3](./license).